iamsrp/dexter/README.md

 ## Configuration

-The configuration for Dexter is done via a [JSON](https://json.org/) file; sorry, but it was an easy way to do it.
-I guess I could have made it a Python file which you comment out bits of but that seemed more icky.
-Of course, JSON doesn't support comments so the default config files are not annotated.
+The configuration for Dexter is done via a [JSON5](https://pypi.org/project/json5/) file; sorry, but it was an easy way to do it.
+Unlike vanilla JSON, JSON5 supports comments so the example configuration files have some associated annotation.

 The file is expected to have three main dict entries: `key_phrases`, `notifiers` and `components`.
 The `key_phrases` are a list of strings which Dexter will listen for, in order to spot a command.
 For example, "Dexter, what's the time?"